Cycling & Mountain Biking in the Adelaide Hills

 The Tom Roberts Horse Trail Network is designed designed for horse riding and can be utilised by walkers and cyclists.This natural terrain multi-use trail network broadly spans from Cherry Gardens in the north, to Kangarilla in the south and Woodcroft in the west.
 Established through on-road linkages, road verges and unmade road reserves the network of trails features Adelaide Hills locations such as Cherry Gardens, Coromandel East, Clarendon, Scott Creek and Kangarilla.

-Tour Down Under Event
+cycling event - Tour Down Under

 The challenging terrain of the Adelaide Hills features heavily in the Santos Tour Down Under bike race held annually in January.
 This UCI World Tour event, the largest cycling event in the Southern Hemisphere, brings the world's best road cycling teams to South Australia and is immensely popular with cycling enthusiasts who line the route as spectators, and take part in the public participation ride.
-E-Go Bike Hire based at the award winning Uraidla Hotel, offer Touring e-Bikes for hire and bespoke tours all year round to experience the Central Adelaide Hills countryside at your leisure.

 Santos Tour Down Under Bike Race, Stirling, Adelaide Hills